Used Rolls-Royce Phantom Coupe For Sale

 It has also benefitted well from the styling changes made to the 2013 lineup, with the jettisoning of those mildly-ridiculous frisbee-shaped headlights in favor of slimline rectangular units with their bright-white LEDs.

-While the Coupe´may no longer be the sportiest Rolls-Royce model - that honor goes to the twin-turbo’d Ghost - this 18-plus-foot fastback does very nicely with its 453-horse 6.75-liter V-12.
+While the Phnatom Coupe for sale may no longer be the sportiest Rolls-Royce coupe - that honor goes to the twin-turbo’d Ghost - this 18-plus-foot fastback does very nicely with its 453-horse 6.75-liter V-12.
 Zero to 60 mph may be covered in 5.6 seconds, but performance here is measured in the hours it can spend spearing crossing continents close to its 155 mph-limited max.
-To us, it’s still the coupe de thrill.
+To us, it’s still the used Phantom coupe de thrill.
 Without the accent.